nishantpainter/personal-kanban/README.md

 ## What is Kanban Board

 It is an agile project management tool that helps you visualize your work, limit your work-in-progress(wip) and to craft & optimize your work flow to get the maximum output.
-To achieve this, it makes use of columns and cards.
+To achieve this, it makes use of columns and records.
 Personal kanban offers visual clue, columns, wip limits, start point and end point to set you up for success.

 ## How to Use